dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/index.md

 # EF Core Azure Cosmos DB Provider

 > [!NOTE]
-> This provider is new in EF Core 3.0.
+> This provider was introduced in EF Core 3.0.

 This database provider allows Entity Framework Core to be used with Azure Cosmos DB.
 The provider is maintained as part of the [Entity Framework Core Project](https://github.com/dotnet/efcore).